microsoft/vscode-docs/docs/editor/settings-sync.md

 - **Accept Local**: Selecting this option will overwrite **remote** settings in the cloud with your local settings.
 - **Accept Remote**: Selecting this option will overwrite **local** settings with remote settings from the cloud.
-- **Show Conflicts**: Selecting this will display a diff editor similar to the Source Control diff editor, where you can preview the local and remote settings and choose to either accept local or remote or manually resolve the changes in your local settings file then accept the local file.
+- **Show Conflicts**: Selecting this will display a diff editor similar to the Source Control diff editor, where you can preview the local and remote settings and choose to either accept local or remote or manually resolve the changes in your local settings file and then accept the local file.

 ## Restoring data

 In case something goes wrong, VS Code always stores local backups of your preferences, which can be accessed via the **Sync: Open Local Backups Folder** command.
-The folder is organized by the type of preference and contains the JSON files named with a timestamp of when the backup occurred.
+The folder is organized by the type of preference and contains versions of your JSON files named with a timestamp of when the backup occurred.
 These backups are automatically deleted after 30 days.

 ## Reporting issues

 Settings Sync activity can be monitored in the **Log (Sync)** output view.
-If you experience a problem with settings sync, please include this log when creating the issue.
+If you experience a problem with Settings Sync, please include this log when creating the issue.
 If your problem is related to authentication, also include the log from the **Account** output view.

 ## How do I delete my data?

-If you want to remove all your data from our servers, just turn off sync via the **Manage** gear menu and check the checkbox to clear all cloud data.
+If you want to remove all your data from our servers, just turn off sync via the **Manage** gear menu and select the checkbox to clear all cloud data.
 If you choose to re-enable sync, it will be as if you're signing in for the first time.

 ## Next steps